Last Updated on February 5, 2024 by Electricalvolt

-The ohmic resistance of the AC current carrying conductor gets increased due to skin effect.
-The resistance of the conductor, when ac current flows through it, is called ac resistance of the conductor.
+The ohmic resistance of the AC current-carrying conductor increases due to the skin effect.
+The resistance of the conductor when AC current flows through it is called the AC resistance of the conductor.

-The skin effect increase with an increase in the frequency.
-The skin effect in case of radio frequency signal is more predominant and the conductor resistance increases up to a great extent and its remedial measures are taken.
+The skin effect increases with an increase in the frequency.
+At low frequencies, such as 50Hz, there is a slight rise in the current density near the surface of the conductor.
+However, at high frequencies, like radio frequency, most of the current is confined to the surface of the conductor.
+Thus, the skin effect in the case of radio frequency signal is more predominant, and the conductor resistance increases up to a great extent, and remedial measures are taken.

 The hollow conductor is used in the RF application to reduce the weight of the conductor.
-In case of power frequency 50Hz, there is small increase in the current density near the surface of the conductor.
-The current density at the surface of the conductor increase with an increase in the frequency.
+In the case of power frequency 50Hz, there is a small increase in the current density near the surface of the conductor.
+The current density at the surface of the conductor increases with an increase in the frequency.

-The conductor is considered to be made of many small elements of cylindrical elements.
-When AC current flows through the conductor, the magnetic flux is set up in the entire cross section area of the conductor and, this flux gets linked to the conductor.
+The conductor is considered to be made of many small cylindrical elements.
+When AC current flows through the conductor, the magnetic flux is set up in the entire cross-section area of the conductor, and this flux gets linked to the conductor.

-The magnetic flux linking to cylindrical elements near the center is more than the flux linking to the cylindrical element near the surface of the conductor.
-The central parts of cylindrical elements of conductor is surrounded by the internal and external flux, therefore more flux gets linked to the cylindrical elements nearby to the core of the conductor.
+The magnetic flux linking to cylindrical elements near the center is more than the flux linking to the cylindrical elements near the surface of the conductor.
+The central parts of the cylindrical elements of the conductor are surrounded by internal and external flux.
+Therefore, more flux gets linked to the cylindrical elements near the core of the conductor.

-Thus, the conductors nearby the core has more reactance compared to the reactance offered by the current carrying conductors nearby the surface of the conductor.
+Thus, the conductors near the core have more reactance compared to the reactance offered by the current-carrying conductors near the surface of the conductor.

-The difference in the self reactance of the inner cylindrical element and outer cylindrical element cause different current concentration throughout the cross section area of the conductor.
-The self inductance offered by the cylindrical element near the core is more and, hence it offers more reactive impedance and current flowing through the inner cylindrical element is less.
+The difference in the self-reactance of the inner cylindrical element and outer cylindrical element causes different current concentrations throughout the cross-section area of the conductor.
+The self-inductance offered by the cylindrical element near the core is more and, hence, it offers more reactive impedance, and the current flowing through the inner cylindrical element is less.

-The skin effect increases with increase in the frequency.
-The conductors nearby to the core offers more reactive impedance to flow of current and, thus the skin depth gets decreased and the resistance of the conductor increase with an increase in the frequency.
+The skin effect increases with an increase in the frequency.
+The conductors near the core offer more reactive impedance to the flow of current and, thus, the skin depth decreases, and the resistance of the conductor increases with an increase in the frequency.

-The skin effect increases with increase in the diameter of the conductor.
+The skin effect increases with an increase in the diameter of the conductor.